 Approved: prof. PhDr.
-Ol'ga Orosová, CSc., prof. RNDr. Ľubomír Kováč, CSc., prof. PaedDr.
+Ol'ga Orosová, CSc., doc.
+RNDr.
+Marcel Uhrin, PhD., univerzitný

 Course name: Master's Thesis Defense

 MATHm/15

 The Master degree thesis is the result of the student's own work.
 It must not show elements of academic fraud and must meet the criteria of correct research practice defined in the Rector's Decision no. 21/2021, which lays down the rules for assessing plagiarism at Pavel Jozef Šafárik University in Košice and its constituents.
 Fulfillment of the criteria is verified mainly in the process of supervising and in the process of the thesis defense.
 Failure to do so is grounds for disciplinary action.